kesiev/rewtro/manual/getters.md

 The `D` sprite now displaying a `0` but... try holding down the _button A_ (that's mapped on the `Z` key of your [keyboard](specialobjects.md)).
 The number will raise!
 That's because the code is setting the `D` sprite `text` to the `buttonA` sub-value of the `keyboard` object which contains for how many game frames the button has been held down.

 Finally, the `E` sprite is displaying... the note the song player is currently playing!
 The direct getter `songRow` gets the current row of notes played by the song player and its key `M0` returns the note on the first row.
-If you want to know more about `music` and `songs` have a look to [data blocks](datablocks.md).
+If you want to know more about `music` and `songs` have a look at [data blocks](datablocks.md).

 Let's add the last two lines: